Texas A&M vs. Arkansas NCAA Football Odds, Plays and Insights | September 25, 2021

 Arkansas Stats and Trends

-- In Arkansas' three games this year, it has three wins against the spread.
+- In Arkansas' three games this season, it has three wins against the spread.

 - The Razorbacks covered the spread in their only game when underdogs by 6 points or more.

-- Arkansas' games this season have eclipsed the over/under in all three opportunities.
+- Arkansas' games this year have eclipsed the over/under in all three opportunities.

-- When Arkansas scores more than 5.7 points, it is 3-0 against the spread and 3-0 overall.
+- When Arkansas puts up more than 5.7 points, it is 3-0 against the spread and 3-0 overall.

-- When Arkansas amasses more than 239.3 yards, the team is 3-0 against the spread and 3-0 overall.
+- In games that Arkansas amasses more than 239.3 yards, the team is 3-0 against the spread and 3-0 overall.

 - This season the Razorbacks have two turnovers, two fewer than the Aggies have takeaways (4).